Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Experiments

 In our next experiment, we consider the recovery of low-tubal-rank tensors.
 Figure~\ref{fig:fig2} presents the empirical approximation errors obtained when using the double sketch Algorithm~\ref{eq:tensordoublesketch} to recover low-tubal-rank tensors.
 To initialize the underlying low-rank tensor, we multiply two tensors of dimension $n \times r_0 \times n_3$ and $r_0 \times n \times n_3$ such that $r_0 < \min\{n,n_3\}$ and we set $n=100$ in this experiment.
 Thus, the tubal rank of the tensor is $r_0$ and $\mathcal{X}_0 \in \mathbb{R}^{n \times n \times n_3}$.
 Similar to the experiment presented for the matrix case, the approximation error is the median error from 50 trials where new sketching matrices are drawn for each trial.
 In the tensor case, as we vary $\epsilon_1$ and $\epsilon_2$, the behavior of the approximation error is similar to the matrix case.
 In particular, as $r$ approaches $n$, the error bound becomes independent of $\epsilon_2$.
 In other words, the trend for the approximation error does not change as $\epsilon_2$ varies, as shown in the far right plot of Figure~\ref{fig:fig2}.

-Figure~\ref{fig:fig3} presents the performance of Algorithm~\ref{alg:ds_tensor} as $n_3$ increases for difference choices of $r$.
-For this experiment, $\mathcal{X}_0$ is a tubal-rank $r_0 = 10$ tensor of dimension $100 \times 100 \times n_3$ with unit Frobenius norm.
+Figure~\ref{fig:fig3} presents the performance of Algorithm~\ref{alg:ds_tensor} as $n_3$ increases for {different} choices of $r$.
+For this experiment, $\mathcal{X}_0$ is a tubal-rank $r_0 = 10$ tensor of dimension $100 \times 100 \times n_3$ with unit Frobenius norm and {we report the median approximation error after 100 trials}.
 The noise level is set to $\| \mathcal{\tilde{Z}}\|_F = 0.01$ and $\| \mathcal{{Z}}\|_F = 0.01$.
 Here we make two observations.
 First, we note that as $r$ approaches $n=100$, the approximation error gets smaller.
 This is expected as the first term of the error bound \eqref{eq:robustrecoverytensor} depending on $\| \mathcal{\tilde{Z}}\|_F$ decreases as $r$ approaches $n$.
-Second, as $n_3$ increases, we see that the approximation error slowly increases with $n_3$, which is expected since our probability bound gets worse as $n_3$ increases.
+Second, as $n_3$ increases, we see that the approximation error slowly increases with $n_3$, which {could be} expected since our probability bound gets worse as $n_3$ increases{, see the second statement in Corollary \ref{cor:tproduct_sketch}}.